What is ISO 27001:2013 Information Security Management System?

 Top management must demonstrate leadership and commitment to the ISMS, mandate policy, and assign information security roles, responsibilities, and authorities.

-Outlines the process to identify, analyze and plan to treat information risks, and clarify the objectives of information security.
+Outlines the process of identifying, analyzing, and planning to treat information risks and clarify information security objectives.

-Adequate, Competent resources must be assigned, awareness raised, documentation prepared and controlled.
+Adequate, Competent resources must be assigned, awareness raised, and documentation prepared and controlled.

-Additional detail about assessing and treating information risks, managing changes, and documenting things (party so that they can be audited by the certification auditors).
+Additional detail about assessing and treating information risks, managing changes, and documenting things (party so that the certification auditors can audit them).

 6. Performance Evaluation